cwmasonRollTide/wedding-day-texts/README.md

 go thing for infrastructure, but I doubt i'll get out of the free tier for December 10th.
 - **I love you, Anna :)** _Can't wait to marry you and go halvies on that baby_
 - [Architecture](./infrastructure/WeddingDayTexts.drawio.pdf)

+## **Repo Structure**
+- client
+  - Front-end React application to be deployed in an S3 bucket with Cloudfront distribution to view the pictures messaged to the application
+- functions
+  - Lambda functions written in nodeJs necessary to check the  image for profanity, then archive the image in an s3 bucket if it is not profane, and discarded into a dynamoDB table if it is.
+- infrastructure
+  - Home of the cloudformation yaml, and the config files for each environment.
+For now, probably just one

 ## **Tech Stack**